chauhan-09/Assignment_2/README.md

-Restful API for BLOG Application
+Restful API for TASK Application

-This project is a RESTful API for managing a simple blog application.
-It provides endpoints for creating, reading, updating, and deleting users and blog posts.
+This project is a RESTful API for managing a simple task application.
+It provides endpoints for creating, reading, updating, and deleting users and task.
 Additionally, it implements JWT (JSON Web Tokens) authentication for user authentication and authorization